oracle/python-oracledb/doc/src/api_manual/aq.rst

     This read-write attribute specifies the priority of the message.
 A smaller number indicates a higher priority.
 The priority can be any integer, including negative numbers.
-The default value is zero.
+The default value is *0*.

 .. attribute:: MessageProperties.state